 “You will receive a newsletter with a list of embarkation day activities and restaurant hours, either at check-in or in your cabin.
 Once you board, you’ll be able to grab some lunch, take a dip in the pool or hot tub, hit the gym or walk around to get a feel for the ship.
 The spa and kids club will run tours for interested passengers and shore excursions and dining reservations desks will be taking bookings.
 In the evening, the bars will be open as well as the casino and shops and there’s usually a welcome show in the main theatre.”

 Book spa treatments and speciality dining early

-  Looking to celebrate on your first ever night on a cruise ship?
-Don’t miss the sailaway party!
-There is often live music, cocktails, wine, and everyone is excited to be setting sail for somewhere new.
-Head to the top deck and party the night away!
+Looking to celebrate your first-ever night on a cruise ship?
+Don’t miss the sail away party!
+There is often live music, cocktails, wine and everyone is excited to be setting sail for somewhere new.
+Head to the top deck and party the night away.